llvm/llvm-project/lldb/docs/resources/dataformatters.rst

 This page is an introduction to the design of the LLDB data formatters subsystem.
 The intended target audience are people interested in understanding or modifying the formatters themselves rather than writing a specific data formatter.
-For this latter purpose, the user documentation about formatters is the main relevant document which one should refer to.
+For the latter, refer to :doc:`/use/variable/`.

 This page also highlights some open areas for improvement to the general subsystem, and more evolutions not anticipated here are certainly possible.